 The Texas A&M full-time MBA program is held in the Wehner Building.
 The building features state-of-the art classrooms and computer labs.

 The Wehner building is located next to the West Campus Library, which houses the university’s business collection.
 The library is open 24 hours a day during the week and offers a knowledgeable research staff as well as an abundance of resources, including over 50 business-specific online databases.

 Students also have access to the Reliant Energy Trading Center.
 In the center they have access to such features as computer workstations, LED projectors, Bloomberg terminals, drop-down screens and a SMART technology system The Executive MBA and Professional MBA programs are held in the CityCentre facility, which features four executive classrooms, 21 team/meeting rooms, dining, and multi-function spaces and a professionally appointed boardroom.

 Mays students also have access to The Communication Lab.
 The Communication Lab is located in the Wehner building.
 The lab offers individual computer workstations in addition to audio/video recording equipment for team and individual speaking practice.
 Peer consultants help individuals and teams communicate more effectively.
 Business Communication Consultants also provide targeted feedback to help students to write and speak more professionally.

-Mays Business School educates over 6,000 students in both its undergraduate and graduate business programs.
-Roughly 48% of students enrolled in Mays are female, with a 52% male population.
-Over 67% of students in Mays identify as white, with over 15% of students identifying as Hispanic or Latino.
+Mays Business School educates just under 6,000 students in both its undergraduate and graduate business programs.
+Roughly 48 percent of students enrolled in Mays identify are female, with a 52 percent male population.
+Texas A&M enrolls over 65,000 students.

 MBA Degree Offerings

-Texas A&M Mays Business School offers three MBA program: the Full-Time MBA program, the Professional MBA program and the Executive MBA program.
+Texas A&M Mays Business School offers three MBA programs: a full-time MBA, a Professional MBA, and the Executive MBA program.